 How to avoid abdominal bulging and doming

-Abdominal bulging, also known as abdominal doming or breadloafing, is when the abdominal creates a popping appearance at your core, most often noticed near the hip bones.
+Abdominal bulging, also known as abdominal doming or breadloafing, is when the abdominal creates a bulging appearance at your core, most often noticed near the hip bones.
 This often occurs when doing abdominal exercises such as sit ups, double leg lifts, and crunches.

 What is happening during abdominal bulging is that the rectus abdominal (six pack muscles) are dominant, taking over the move and not allowing the transverse abdominus (TVA) to support the movement for optimal function.